tzagim/tzbot/README.md

  - `TO_CHATS`: **Space separated** list of chat ID's to forward messages to.
 Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
 You can add ID's of users too, to forward messages to them.
  - `REMOVE_TAG`: Wether remove the "Forwarded From ...." tag or not.

+ - `GROUPS_TO_DELELTE`: **Space separated** list of chat ID's to delete messages from after a time that you set in the next option.
+Do not forget to include the minus (-) sign in the chat ID's of groups and channels.
+You can add ID's of users too, to forward messages to them.
+ - `TIME_TO_DELELTE`: An integer of seconds to delete, can also be given through a mathematical exercise, for example 15*60

+ - `WORDS_TO_FORWARD`: If you don't want to filter text with specific words to be forwarded, use regex.

+ - `LANG`: The language in which the bot will answer you, Hebrew and English are currently supported, the default is English

  - `WEBHOOK`: Setting this to `ANYTHING` will enable webhooks when in env mode messages.
  - `URL`: The URL your webhook should connect to (only needed for webhook mode).